aammon14/Connect_Four/README.md

 Is there any other information you think might help us understand what you've built?

-Basically all there is to this game is 1) build a grid 2) add click listeners to the grid 3) have discs drop into the grid and 4) check for win logic
+Basically all there is to this game is 1) build a grid 2) add click listeners to the grid 3) On click have discs drop into the grid and 4) check for win logic

 List the technologies used
   HTML
   CSS
   Javascript (plain vanilla)